desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/baseline methods/Self-Trans/README.md

 (for our CT images, each channel is the same)

 ### How to train
-The `Self-Trans` model are trained by two steps:
+We provide you with the PyTorch fine-tune script, [CT-predict-pretrain.ipynb](../CT-predict-pretrain.ipynb) The `Self-Trans` model are trained by two steps:

 *First step*: Load the model pretrained on ImageNet, to install efficient, call `pip install --upgrade efficientnet-pytorch`.
 Call `ipython main.py` to run MoCo on `LUNA` dataset.
 Then run MoCo on `COVID-CT` by change the path for dataset in line 48 and 238 of `main_coco.py`.
 To do MoCo, 4 or 8 GPUs are needed.
 If you use 8 GPUs to train, then adjust the batch size to 256 (otherwise for 4 GPUs use the default 128).